driskell/log-courier/docs/log-carver/Configuration.md

 Filepath.
 Optional
 Available when `transport` is `tls`

 Path to a PEM encoded certificate file to use as the client certificate.
+If specified, [`ssl key`](#ssl-key) is also required.

 ### `ssl key`

 Filepath.
-Required with `ssl certificate`
+Optional
 Available when `transport` is `tls`

 Path to a PEM encoded private key to use with the client certificate.
+If specified, [`ssl certificate`](#ssl-certificate) is also required.

 ### `template file`